devhawk/blog-posts/Posts/20041109-1117-more-on-hw/json-content.md

 area is pretty new, but I would guess that would change in the next 6-12 months.

-Update – I just spoke to Comcast regarding the MSTV functionallity.
+**Update**: I just spoke to Comcast regarding the MSTV functionallity.
 Their PVR functionallity supports both HD and non-HD programs so I’m definitely going to give that a try.
 Only downside – they can’t come install for a week and a half.